Maphsge4/NEO/README.md

 ### Load-latency Curves

-The figure below illustrates online latencies of NEO and other baselines under different request rates.
+The figure below (Figure 6c in the paper) shows online latencies of NEO and other baselines under different request rates.

 vLLM-256 and vLLM-512 designate vLLM with chunked-prefilling at the chunk size of 256 and 512 tokens, respectively.